-A lot of parents now expect they’ll need to be financially involved in their children’s future well into adulthood if they’re going to provide them with the best start in life.
+As a parent its more common to be investing in your children’s future well into there adulthood if they’re going to provide them with the best start in life.
 Alongside the cost of living, weddings and possible grandchildren, the two biggest and immediate concerns for most parents are university and housing, both of which have become more expensive than ever before.

 University can make an enormous difference in your children’s lives, higher levels of education result in higher earning power, in fact on average the benefits of a four-year degree are equivalent to an investment that returns 15.2% per year.
 A recent report summarised this by concluding the evidence is clear; that some form of postsecondary education is a necessary element of successful, independent lives for most people in today’s economy.